Rare Animals of Victoria

 An extinct animal

-The Eastern Quoll is a cat-sized, nocturnal, marsupial carnivore.
+The Eastern Quoll (Dasyurus viverrinus) is a cat-sized, nocturnal, marsupial carnivore.
 It is a skilled predator which can bring down prey as large as a rabbit but research into its diet suggests that it feeds mainly on invertebrates.
 At the time of European settlement Quolls were widespread across Victoria in woodlands, grasslands and open forests, and in some places where prey was abundant, their numbers were quite large.
 At the beginning of the 20th century, however, the populations across the state went into sharp decline from which they never recovered.
 The last records for any individuals of Eastern Quolls in Victoria was in the 1950s while the last animals seen in mainland Australia were in the 1960s near Sydney.
 The Eastern Quoll is classified as extinct in Victoria, it is also listed under the Flora and Fauna Guarantee Act (FFG).

 There is no clear explanation for quoll's extinction on the mainland but reasons that have been put forward include habitat loss, the introduction of cats and foxes (both of which were competitors and predators of quolls) and widespread destruction by farmers.
 It is difficult to reconcile these as adequate reasons for such a sharp decline - most animals vanished in a few decades - as the species is still common in Tasmania where habitat loss is almost as severe, farmers were just as ready to hunt them and cats are nearly as common.
 Only the absence of the fox in Tasmania supports these arguments.